Captain America (Ultimate Marvel character): Ultimate Six

 During the Ultimate Six story arc Captain America leads the Ultimates in the arrests of Electro and Kraven the Hunter.
 Later those two–along with the Sandman, Doctor Octopus, and the Green Goblin—escape from S.H.I.E.L.D.
 He becomes very disheartened when he finds out that these villains were all a result of trying to duplicate the Super Soldier serum.
-During an attack on the White House lawn Captain America wrestled with Spider-Man with neither out-powering the other.
+During an attack on the White House lawn, Captain America wrestled with Spider-Man with neither out-powering the other.
 He then explained the truth to Spider-Man that his aunt was safe with S.H.I.E.L.D.
-Captain America then fought the Green Goblin landing several hits while not being hit once.
+Captain America then fought the Goblin landing several hits while not being hit once.
 The Ultimates and Spider-Man defeat the five villains and they are taken back into custody.

 The Ultimates 2

 Cap and the Ultimates were later under fire from the press and public due to the belief that Thor had revealed that Bruce Banner was indeed the Hulk.
 In a meeting with Thor, Thor brought up the fact that Captain America killed many people and still goes to church, saying that he's confused with his morals.
 The Ultimates fought Thor and eventually captured him when his power belt was removed by Quicksilver.
 From then on the Ultimates became involved in foreign affairs wherein America attempted to control Third World countries' nuclear resources.

 The Ultimates' actions led to Third World countries forming their own superhuman team, dubbed "the Liberators".
-Captain America was framed by Black Widow for the assassination of Hawkeye's family and was hastily subdued and arrested when he was visiting Bucky for consolation after his relationship with Janet Pym ended bitterly for him.
+Captain America was framed by Black Widow for the assassination of Hawkeye's family and was hastily subdued and arrested when he was visiting Bucky for consolation after his relationship with Janet ended bitterly for him.
 He was imprisoned in the Triskelion.
 When the Liberators attacked the United States, he was freed by the Wasp and defeated multiple copies of the Schizoid Man rather than killing him while escaping the prison.
 He and the Wasp soon reached the White House where they met with Hawkeye, Nick Fury, the Scarlet Witch and Quicksilver.
-Captain dueled with his Liberators counterpart, The Colonel, and emerged victorious after stabbing the Colonel in the chest with one end of the double-bladed energy sword that the Colonel used.
+Captain America dueled with his Liberators counterpart, The Colonel, and emerged victorious after stabbing the Colonel in the chest with one end of the double-bladed energy sword that the Colonel used.

 After the Liberators are defeated, Steven Rogers somberly looked over the Colonel's body being transferred away by S.H.I.E.L.D., and thought of what he said to him about America's current role in the world.
 Seeing how having the Ultimates working with the United States government "policing" the world would produce similar results to their battle against the Liberators, Rogers and his team decided to leave S.H.I.E.L.D. and to continue to work as an independent team instead.